Skip to main content

 Running with multiple agents

-If your project has more than one agent registered, snowglobe-connect start will display a numbered list of your agents and ask you to choose which ones to include in the session.
+If your project has more than one agent registered, snowglobe connect will display a numbered list of your agents and ask you to choose which ones to include in the session.
 You can select individual agents, ranges, or enter * to run all of them.
 Only the agents you select will be active during the session.
 To skip the prompt (e.g. in CI or automated workflows), pass agent IDs directly:

 Agent IDs can be found in the selection table or in your .snowglobe/agents.json file.